GabeScott/standard-works-vault/General Conference/2010 October - The Transforming Power of Faith and Character.md

 What are some of the empowering principles upon which faith is based?

-Trust in God and in His willingness to provide help when needed, no matter how challenging the circumstance.
+- Trust in God and in His willingness to provide help when needed, no matter how challenging the circumstance.

-Obedience to His commandments and a life that demonstrates that He can trust you.
+- Obedience to His commandments and a life that demonstrates that He can trust you.

-Sensitivity to the quiet promptings of the Holy Spirit.
+- Sensitivity to the quiet promptings of the Holy Spirit.

-Courageous implementation of that prompting.
+- Courageous implementation of that prompting.

-Patience and understanding when God lets you struggle to grow and when answers come a piece at a time over an extended period.
+- Patience and understanding when God lets you struggle to grow and when answers come a piece at a time over an extended period.

-“Faith is things which are hoped for and not seen; wherefore, dispute not because ye see not, for ye receive no witness until after the trial of your faith” (Ether 12:6).
+“Faith is things which are hoped for and not seen; wherefore, dispute not because ye see not, for ye receive no witness until after the trial of your faith” ([[Ether 12.6|Ether 12:6]]).
 Thus, every time you try your faith—that is, act in worthiness on an impression—you will receive the confirming evidence of the Spirit.
 As you walk to the boundary of your understanding into the twilight of uncertainty, exercising faith, you will be led to find solutions you would not obtain otherwise.
 With even your strongest faith, God will not always reward you immediately according to your desires.
 Rather, God will respond with what in His eternal plan is best for you, when it will yield the greatest advantage.
 Be thankful that sometimes God lets you struggle for a long time before that answer comes.
 That causes your faith to increase and your character to grow.

 The bedrock of character is integrity.
 Worthy character will strengthen your capacity to recognize the direction of the Spirit and to be obedient to it.
 Your consistent exercise of faith builds strong character.
 A secure foundation for your growing character is laid by making Jesus Christ and His teachings the center of your life.